May 09 2023

 Because of these developments any validator can now participate in this open MEV marketplace, instead of just those that have privileged relationships.
 Validators, by running MEV-Boost and connecting to MEV Relays, can source blocks from the marketplace of builders and propose the block that most efficiently captures MEV value rather than proposing their own built block.

 So, how does MEV relate to liquid staking?
-For node operators on liquid staking protocols, capturing and programmatically restaking rewards generated via MEV using industry-standard middleware can be a way to transparently and programmatically optimize the protocol's staking efficiency overall.
+For node operators on liquid staking protocols, capturing and programmatically staking rewards generated via MEV using industry-standard middleware can be a way to transparently and programmatically optimize the protocol's staking efficiency overall.

 The benefits of MEV